PranavPrabhakaranUnnithan/Github-sample-design-UI/README.md

-This is a simple clone of GitHub's user interface using HTML, CSS, and Bootstrap.
+This is a simple clone of GitHub's user interface using HTML, CSS,and Bootstrap.
 Live Demo: https://pranavprabhakaranunnithan.github.io/Github-sample-design/